Athletic Performance

 Cardiopulmonary endurance, as indicated by improvements in the 20-minute shuttle run (p<0.001).

-Forty (40) elite athletes (shooting athletes (SA), racket sports athletes (RSA), and fin swimming athletes (FSA)) participated in an 8-week intervention trial.
-The study aimed to investigate the effects of black maca supplementation (2,300 mg twice daily) on changes in physical strength and inflammatory markers among elite athletes.
-The results varied in statistical ranges based on the sport of the athlete but included:
+Forty (40) elite athletes (shooting athletes (SA), racket sports athletes (RSA), and fin swimming athletes (FSA) participated in an 8-week intervention trial (5).
+The study aimed to investigate the effects of concentrated black maca extract (2,500 mg twice daily) on changes in physical strength and inflammatory markers among elite athletes.
+The results varied in statistical ranges based on the sport of the athlete but included (5):

 -